dschaaf89/PierreTreats/README.md

   * Type "dotnet restore" to get bin and obj files
   * Type "dotnet run" in GitBash to run the program
   * Add database per the instructions below.
-  * Make Engineers,Licenses and Machines
+  * Make Treats and flavors.

 ### Database Setup